centau/ecr/docs/api/Registry.md

 ### changed()

-Returns a [signal](Signal) which is fired whenever the given component's value is changed for an entity.
+Returns a [signal](Signal) which is fired whenever the given component value is changed for an entity.

 - **Type**

     ```lua
-    function Registry:changed<T>(component: T): Signal<Entity, T>
+    function Registry:changed<T>(component: T): Signal<entity, T>
     ```

-    The signal is fired *after* the component is changed.
+    The signal is fired *before* the component is changed.

+    The listener is called with the entity and new component value.

     ::: warning
     Components cannot be added or removed within a listener.